splunk/public-o11y-docs/gdi/opentelemetry/troubleshoot-logs.rst

 .. meta::
       :description: Describes known issues when collecting logs with the Splunk Distribution of OpenTelemetry Collector.

-See the OpenTelemetry project documentation :new-page:`to activate the Collector's debug logging <https://github.com/open-telemetry/opentelemetry-collector/blob/main/docs/troubleshooting.md#logs>`.
+.. note:: To activate the Collector's debug logging, see the :new-page:`OpenTelemetry project documentation <https://github.com/open-telemetry/opentelemetry-collector/blob/main/docs/troubleshooting.md#logs>`.

 Here are some common issues related to log collection on the Collector.